Arugami/bedroom-director/creative/partners/creative-partners-index.md

 ## 🎬 Overview

-We have four creative partner lenses to guide Bedroom Director's brand strategy:
+We have five creative partner lenses to guide Bedroom Director's brand strategy.
+The primary trio is Wieden+Kennedy, Chiat/Day, and Steve Jobs, with Hybrid as a blend of those three.
+Ryan Reynolds is an optional spice layer for copy, not a core driver of the brand platform.

 1. **Wieden+Kennedy** - Rebellion
 2. **Chiat/Day** - Reverence
 3. **Steve Jobs** - Clarity
 4. **Hybrid** - Best of all three
+5. **Ryan Reynolds** - Self-aware charm (advisory)

 ---